This post may contain affiliate links. Please read our disclosure policy.

 - Place chicken in a large ziploc bag.
 Pour the remaining marinade over chicken and massage to make sure marinade is coating all of the chicken pieces.
 Place chicken in the refrigerator for at least 2 hours.
 Turn bag over at least once while marinating to ensure all pieces are coated evenly.

 - Preheat oven to 400 degrees.
 Arrange chicken on a foil-lined, rimmed baking sheet, skin side up.
 Pour the marinade through a strainer into a small saucepan and place on the stove at medium heat.
 While the chicken is cooking, bring the marinade to a low boil and cook for at least 5 minutes, whisking often.
 Turn heat down to medium-low and continue cooking; whisking occasionally until sauce is reduced and thickened.
-It will continue to thicken as it sits.
+The glaze will reduce by half in about 15 minutes and it will continue to thicken as it sits.

-- Bake chicken for 30-35 minutes, or until juices are clear and chicken is no longer pink near the bone.
+- Bake chicken for 30-35 minutes until chicken reaches 165°F, or until juices are clear and chicken is no longer pink near the bone.

 - Turn chicken pieces over and baste with the cooked sauce about halfway through cooking time.